fabri1983/titan256c/README.md

 And
 - Four u32 values holding 8 colors from palette.
 The writes are made by CPU to CRAM every scanline along the duration of 8 scanlines, sending a total 2 palettes (32 colors) and 4 bg colors (text color ramp effect).

-This strategies has better ramp effect since the change in color happens every other scanline.
+These strategies has better ramp effect since the change in color happens every other scanline.

 **Strategies** **C** and **D**.
 DMA of 32 colors holding 2 palettes splitted in 3 chunks, plus 4 BG color writes (text color ramp effect).